-Get a crash course in understanding Medieval feudalism, Renaissance art, Gothic architecture, ancient Greek life, and plenty more.
+Get a crash course in ancient Greek life, medieval feudalism, Gothic architecture, Renaissance art, and plenty more.
 Learn how and why things were done — from castle construction to elegant court life to the rise of Venice to the fall of Rembrandt.

 From the Colosseum to the Eiffel Tower to the Guggenheim Bilbao, every building tells a story.
 We'll help you learn how to recognize various architectural styles as well as understand and appreciate Europe's treasure trove of great buildings and monuments.

-Pablo Ruiz Picasso, considered by many to be greatest artist of the 20th Century, once said, "Art is a lie that shows us the truth."
+Pablo Ruiz y Picasso, considered by many to be greatest artist of the 20th century, once said, "Art is a lie that shows us the truth."
 Learn about Picasso's colorful life and the many museums throughout Europe where you can find his art.

 Americans who "travel as a political act" can have the time of their lives and come home smarter with a better understanding of the interconnectedness of today's world.
 In this provocative slideshow lecture — now more timely than ever — Rick draws from lessons he learned while exploring Europe, Central America, Asia, and the Middle East, and shares that by traveling thoughtfully you can take home the greatest souvenir: a broader perspective.

 Europe’s vibrant cities offer up an endless variety of form — from Roman grid plans to the tangle of streets in medieval towns to the swelling exuberance of fountain-filled Baroque piazzas to the innovative people-friendly cities of today.
 This class will help you understand and appreciate the richness of European urban design through the centuries.